Iceland 2023 Recap

 All the conversations with many people between shows…

-And, of course, JFDR (Jófríður Ákadóttir), her sisters Ásthildur and Marta, and their father Áki Ásgeirsson, each of whom I saw perform this weekend.
+And, of course, JFDR (Jófríður Ákadóttir), her sisters Ásthildur and Marta, and their father Áki Ásgeirsson, all of whom I saw in performance this weekend.

 Search for a Dancer is the memior of my 2022 Iceland Airwaves experience.